aces/Loris/docs/wiki/99_Developers/Developers_Guide.md

  **Never** push to aces/Loris.
 Your branch will be deleted.
 Always push to your fork, and then create the PR from GitHub.

 #### Branch Naming
-Follow the convention most LORIS developers use: “date-title...”.
+Many LORIS developers follow the convention: “date-title...”.
 Starting with the date allows branches to sort and display in order, and also helps sort out any conflicts faster in the main Loris repository.
+Please keep branch names short and informative.

 ### Helpful commands to run before pushing new code:
 Travis is our continuous integration which runs on every PR in GitHub.
 These commands can catch small formatting errors that will cause the Travis build to fail.